-The Mae Tao Clinic’s own school, The Children’s Development Centre, began as a small facility for the children of staff, and now has over 1000 pupils and several boarding houses.
+The Mae Tao Clinic’s own school, The Children’s Development Centre, began as a small facility for the children of staff, and now has around 850-1000 pupils and several boarding houses.

 Like the other migrant workers in the Mae Sot area who were settling and starting families, by 1995 the staff of MTC also found themselves needing day-care services for their own children.
 As a solution the MTC Nursery Care program was started, initially caring for approximately 20 children.
 The next logical step was a primary school and so the Children’s Development Centre was established in 1997, with 5 staff members.
 This was located in a house across the highway from the clinic, providing more space for both work and play for the students.
 Although not officially, the CDC was already acting as a boarding facility as well, caring for 10 children by 1999.

 The next major challenge came as these children completed primary level schooling, thus a separate high school was established in 2005, with 2009 seeing the first grade 12 graduating class.
 In 2009, a new school facility was inaugurated with all the children from primary to grade 12 in the same facility.